Child Sex Abuse: Florida’s Justice System Has Failed Our ChildrenJennifer Seay

 - No one ever actually saw him commit the crime

 - There was no DNA or rape kit

 They knew all this information before they sent the subpoena out so why would they make my daughter tell her story again just for them to tell me why they weren’t going do anything?

 As of now, the State of Tennessee still has an active DCS and police investigation open.

 SERIOUSLY, I AM FLAWED AND OUTRAGED BY FLORIDA’S JUSTICE SYSTEM.
-It seems, by not following procedure, they do not care about our children and condone child sexual abuse.
-My daughter keeps asking me why he didn’t get arrested and put in jail.
+Consequently, by not following procedure, they do not care about our children and condone child sexual abuse.
+My daughter asks me the question, “Why he isn’t in jail?”
 The only answer I have to tell her is, “I don’t know.”
 It pains me to tell her that.
-Prior to anyone’s judgment, I didn’t know this was going on.
-I can handle the backlash, but my daughter can not.
+Unfortunately, I didn’t know this was going on.
+In other words, I can handle the backlash, but my daughter can not.

 The only choice I have is to reach out to the media to make my case public.
 I am asking for help from anyone who can shed light on my story and help find justice for my daughter.